prerender/prerender/README.md

 For example, if you rendered the HTML of an angular page but left the angular scripts in there, your browser would try to execute the angular routing and rendering on a page that no longer has any angular bindings.

+## Cache management
+We added a cache management to reduce the latency on common requests for the example, we use a in memory cache but you can easily change it for every system compatible with the 'cache-manager' nodejs package.

 ## License

 The MIT License (MIT)